rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm/_index.md

     > **Note:** If you want to switch to a different Helm chart repository, please follow the [steps on how to switch repositories]({{< baseurl >}}/rancher/v2.x/en/installation/server-tags/#switching-to-a-different-helm-chart-repository).
 If you switch repositories, make sure to list the repositories again before continuing onto Step 3 to ensure you have the correct one added.

-3. Get the set values from the current Rancher install.
+3. Review the previously set values from the current Rancher install.

     ```
     helm get values rancher